manninenaj/HALO_lidar_toolbox/README.md

 calculateHALOcloudProduct('site',[YYYMMDD YYYYMMDD])

-The function calculates cloud base height, cloud base velocity, and provides cloud-precipitation mask in temporal resolution(s) based on what is/are available in the vertical velocity statistics product.
+The function calculates cloud base height, cloud base velocity, and provides cloud mask in temporal resolution(s) based on what is/are available in the vertical velocity statistics product.

 ### 8) calculateHALOatmBLclassificationProduct